Canterbury helmet

 The Canterbury Helmet is an Iron Age helmet found in a field near Canterbury, Kent, England, in December 2012.
 Made of bronze, it is one of only a few helmets dating from the Iron Age to ever have been found in Britain.
 The helmet currently resides in the British Museum, and is undergoing conservation work.
-It was found by Mr Trevor Rodgers, who found it together with an iron brooch and a pin, and it is thought to have contained a bag with cremated human remains.
+It was found by Mr Trevor Rogers, who found it together with an iron brooch and a pin, and it is thought to have contained a bag with cremated human remains.

 Construction

 The helmet was made of sheet bronze, and was of the Coolus style, a type used by both Gallic Warriors and Roman Legionaries, with a bowl shape and a flared beck to protect the back of the head and neck.
 This type of helmet was common on the continent, but is not commonly seen in Britain, though this may simply be due to the lack of finds from this era.